 Forward-thinking organizations rely on multi-dimensional and lifelong learning for employees according to a HBR study and understand that this directly impacts their bottomline.
 Employee retention also gets a boost by simply adding the following simple elements to an L&D checklist:

 It's rightly said that “You are what you eat”.
 Firms with a strategic approach to employee development, promote employee health by embracing small measures such as a designated “Fruit day” every week (providing complementary fruits to staff) as well as creative techniques like setting group targets for weight management and healthy eating.

-Increasing focus and awareness of ‘mental health’ and adverse impact of stress on productivity has allowed people and organisations to navigate away from the erstwhile stigma that was associated with these topics.
-A number of global organisations provide Employee Assistance Programmes which offer 24-7 access to confidential counselling services to deal with a range of challenges faced at work and in personal lives.
+Increasing focus and awareness of ‘mental health’ and adverse impact of stress on productivity has allowed people and organizations to navigate away from the erstwhile stigma that was associated with these topics.
+A number of global organizations provide Employee Assistance Programs which offer 24-7 access to confidential counseling services to deal with a range of challenges faced at work and in personal lives.

 Providing appropriate advice on managing finances via access to financial planners, access to ‘soft loans’ for important life events (house purchase, children’s education) go a long way in promoting financial security.

 Strategic-thinking organisations accept that each employee is ‘one person’ rather than separate the individual ‘at work’ and ‘outside work’ – an approach that enables focused engagement strategies via L&D. The potential for increased productivity and promise of a mutually beneficial, long-term partnership between firms and employees are reason enough to embrace holistic learning within workplaces.